githubixx/ansible-role-etcd/README.md

 etcd_allow_unsupported_archs: false
 # Download etcd archive from a custom URL, if set to true (needs etcd_custom_url to be set, which is undefined)
 etcd_custom_download: false
+# etcd_custom_url is undefined and can be set to a custom URL to download the tarball
+# etcd_custom_checksum is undefined and if a checksum is passed to this parameter, the digest of the destination file will be calculated after it is downloaded to ensure its integrity and verify that the transfer completed successfully.
+Read more here: https://docs.ansible.com/ansible/latest/collections/ansible/builtin/get_url_module.html

 etcd_settings:
   "name": "{{ansible_hostname}}"